netscaler/ADC-scripts/nspepi/README.md

         Converted config will be available in a new file new_sample.conf.
         Check warn_sample.conf file for any warnings or errors that might have been generated.

-### Commands or features handled by the NSPEPI conversion tool

-  - The following classic policies are converted to advanced policies.
-These policies include conversion of entity bindings including global bindings.
-    - add appfw policy
-    - add cmp policy
-    - add cr policy
-    - add cs policy
-    - add tm sessionPolicy
-    - add tunnel trafficPolicy

-  - The rule parameter configured in `add lb vserver` is converted from classic expression to advanced expression.
-  - Filter feature (except the FORWARD type filter action)
-  - Named expressions (`add policy expression` commands).
-Each classic named policy expression is converted to its corresponding advanced named expression with `nspepi_adv_` set as the prefix.
-In addition, usage of named expressions for the converted classic expressions is changed to the corresponding advanced named expressions.
-Also, every named expression has two named expressions, where one is classic and the other one is advanced.
-  - The SPDY parameter configured in `add ns httpProfile` or `set ns httpProfile` command is changed to `-http2 ENABLED`.
-  - Patclass feature
-  - Pattern parameter in rewrite action
-  - SYS.EVAL_CLASSIC_EXPR is converted to the equivalent non-deprecated advanced expression.
-These expressions can be seen in any command where advanced expressions are allowed.
-  - Q and S prefixes of advanced expressions are converted to equivalent non-deprecated advanced expressions.
-These expressions can be seen in any command where advanced expressions are allowed.

-For more information on the NSPEPI tool, see the [Citrix ADC documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/appexpert/policies-and-expressions/introduction-to-policies-and-exp/converting-policy-expressions-nspepi-tool.html).